Beginnings of the Imaginary of a Permanent Global War

 Since WWII, the U.S. official doctrine is that it is the legitimate guardian of freedom in the world.
 To Sheldon Wolin, this signs the ideological drift from an open “constitutional imaginary” to a dictatorial “power imaginary.”

 This post is part of a reading series on Democracy Incorporated by Sheldon S. Wolin.
-To quickly access all chapters, please click here.
+To quickly access all chapters, open the book title tab on the Authors & Books page.

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.